 A title search will help you find out all the facts about the property’s ownership, boundary and access, as held by Land Information New Zealand (LINZ).

-Remember to look out for easements or covenants that may be different to differ from your understanding of the property, such as rules about who can live in it, car parking and access.
+Remember to look out for easements or covenants that may be different to your understanding of the property, such as rules about who can live in it, car parking and access.
 A Land Information Memorandum (LIM) will also show you information held by the local council about the property and land.